 For his first feature, ‘ON THE PRESIDENT’S ORDERS’ (2018), Sarbil filmed a chilling portrait of the ongoing drug war in the Philippines.
 Praised for its clarity of vision, striking images, and unique access, the film played at film festivals around the world and garnered an Emmy nomination for Outstanding Documentary, with Variety describing it as “a wholly cinematic, sensory experience, with straight-ahead reportage electrified by glaring streetlights and a panicked urban wall of sound.”
 The film was further recognized when it won the Royal Television Society Award For Photography, celebrated for “a bold, brave, and masterful use of the lens.”

 From 2020 to 2021, including six months embedded with the forward deployed US Special Forces in Afghanistan, Sarbil has been working with Academy Award®-nominated Director Matthew Heineman as cinematographer for his film ‘RETROGRADE’ which chronicles the end of the U.S. war in Afghanistan.
-The film won an Emmy for Outstanding Cinematography and was described by Variety as “Sharper and more artfully framed than most Hollywood features”.
+The film won an Emmy for Outstanding Cinematography and was described by Variety as “sharper and more artfully framed than most Hollywood features.”

 From 2022 to 2024, Sarbil directed and filmed ‘VIKTOR’, produced by Academy Award®-nominated Director Darren Aronofsky.
 The film, a uniquely intimate portrait of a Deaf person’s experience of the Russian invasion of Ukraine, premiered at the Toronto International Film Festival (TIFF) and was featured in the prestigious Platform Prize programme.
-Indiewire describing it as “An up close and personal, highly stylized excursion.”
-Roger Ebert wrote ”The documentary “Viktor,” from veteran war photographer and director Olivier Sarbil, is a truly singular experience worthy of its adulation.”
+IndieWire described the film as “an up close and personal, highly stylized excursion.”
+Roger Ebert praised the documentary as “a piercing indictment of the ways we’ve made a spectacle of war.”